ADVOCATE

 Position: Oppose.

-Status as of September 5th: Effectively Dead.
+Status: DEAD.
 Passed Assembly and held in the Senate Judiciary Committee.